 safety and bike-fitting session, followed by a warm-up ride through the town's

-about your fellow travelers and hear about the upcoming week during a wine-and-cheese reception hosted by the inn.
-Then, we stroll into town for an included dinner at one of Aspen's acclaimed
+familiar with your fellow travelers and hear about the upcoming week during a

+wine-and-cheese reception hosted by the inn.
+Then, we stroll into town for an included dinner at one of Aspen's

 shop fronts in this idyllic, car-free village are something to savor.